bandlab/Guide/getting_started.md

 Use the Chew platform as the focal point for your live streams.

-This section explains how to create a Show on the Chew platform and then what to do before and during your live stream.
+This section explains how to create a show, start broadcasting and much more!

 ### 3. [Encoder Setup](http://chew.tv/guide/encoder_setup/getting_started)